Arkansas State Red Wolves football: Freeze-Malzahn-Harsin era (2011–2013)

 Gus Malzahn came to the Red Wolves from Auburn, where he had served the previous three seasons as offensive coordinator.
 In 2012, Arkansas State lost only one game in the Sun Belt Conference.
 For the first time in school history, they had back to back 10 win seasons (10–3 in 2012) and back to back Sun Belt conference championships.
 On December 4, 2012, Malzahn announced his return to Auburn as head coach, thus making it two years in a row the team would be coached by an interim in the post season.
 John Thompson coached the team to 17–13 victory at the 2013 GoDaddy.com Bowl against No. 25 Kent State on January 6, 2013.
 Former Texas Longhorns football offensive coordinator Bryan Harsin was named on December 11, 2012, to succeed the departing Malzahn.

 In 2013, Arkansas State under Bryan Harsin won the Sun Belt Conference, and received a bid to the GoDaddy Bowl for the 3rd time in as many years with a 7–5 (5–2 conference) regular season record.
 They were deemed co-champions this year with the UL-Lafayette Ragin Cajuns who were also 5–2 in conference.
 Before the GoDaddy Bowl, Harsin joined his predecessors in announcing his departure after one season to coach at his alma mater, Boise State.
 Harsin's contract included a $1.75 million buyout which was paid by Boise State.
 Defensive Coordinator John Thompson coached the team in the GoDaddy Bowl where Arkansas State blocked a Ball State field goal in the final seconds to hold on to a 23–20 win.

+A noteworthy point of interest of all three of these coaches, they would all eventually go on to become the head coach of the Auburn Tigers.